hoon-ock/multi-view/README.md

 - `torch==1.11.0`
 - `transformers==4.38.2`

-## Data
+## Data & Checkpoint

 The dataset required for training and prediction includes equiformer embeddings and text strings from catberta.
-This data can be accessed through the following Google Drive link: [dummy google drive link](#).
+This data can be accessed through the following link: [Data](https://cmu.box.com/s/6d2zbi00yoizyg60ppztdgqiaes1msqw).

 Please download and place the data in the appropriate directory and update the data paths in the YAML files.

+The example checkpoints can be found in the following link: [Checkpoint](https://cmu.box.com/s/2i4kyyfrlrtilbm8n39xtd8piramnbz5).

 ## Multimodal SSL Pretraining